 3. Object Contact

-Contact with a contaminated object or surface may also transmit the virus to an uninfected person.
+Contact with a contaminated object or surface may also transmit the virus.

 Especially by touching your nose, eyes, or mouth after touching a contaminated surface.

 - Wash hands after touching public objects or surfaces.

 - Before use, always Clean public tables and chairs with a napkin